cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 **Affect States**: The three primary affect states that motivate behavior for Type C speakers are anger, fear, and desire for comfort.
 These conflicting affect states are managed by "splitting" the mixed feelings associated with arousal and displaying one part in an exaggerated manner while inhibiting the competing feelings.

 **DMM Classification of C Strategies**: The odd-numbered strategies indicate that a speaker's AAI discourse tends toward gradations of angry affect and its expression, whereas the even-numbered strategies reflect the relative prevalence of fear and desire for comfort.

-### In contrast with the Type A patterns, in which speakers tend to dismiss their own perspectives, feeling states, and needs, the Type C patterns all inc

 **Type C Patterns in Attachment**: